matsengrp/vampire-analysis-1/README.md

 To make the figures in the paper, download results files from <https://zenodo.org/record/2619576#.XKElTrfYphE> and place in an `input` directory in the root of this repository.
 Make an `output` directory as well.

 Then run these notebooks in the `vampire` conda environment built as described in the main vampire repository.
-You will also need to execute jupyter as follows:
+You will also need to install jupyter as follows:

     conda install jupyter
     conda install -c r r-irkernel